EffectiveProgramming-Websites/com.effectiveprogramming.blog/_posts/2016-05-21-manifesto.md

 ---
 layout: post
-title: Agile Manifesto
+title: The Agile Manifesto
 author: LB
-pitch: Revisit the Agile Manifesto
+pitch: Revisiting the Agile Manifesto
 ---
 Take a minute and re-read the [Agile Manifesto](http://www.agilemanifesto.org/) - but differently.
 Read it, not as a letter to the enterprise, but as a letter to the development team.
 Read the manifesto again and imagine that each line is, at its deepest level, based on trust - that must be earned (again).
-Consider the manifesto a plea to developers to perform the things on the left at a level that indelibly obviate the things on the right.
+Consider the manifesto a plea to developers to perform the things on the left at a level that obviates the things on the right.